-Select the Clear the main memory on this partition before loading it check box only if you must clear memory.
+Note: Select the Clear the main memory on this partition before loading it check box only if you must clear memory.
 Memory clearing can considerably prolong the IPL procedure.

-Figure 33.
+Figure 35.
 Load panel for NVMe load

 - 5. Enter the PCIe function ID of the NVMe device in the Load address field.
 You can omit leading zeroes. - 6.
-If the boot configuration is part of a zip1 created menu configuration, type the configuration number that identifies your SCSI boot configuration within the menu in the Boot program selector field.
+If the boot configuration is part of a zipl created menu configuration, type the configuration number that identifies your boot configuration within the menu in the Boot program selector field.

 Configuration number 0 specifies the default configuration. - See "Menu configurations" on page 76 for more details about menu configurations. - 7.
-For boot images in the secure-boot format, select the Enable Secure Boot for Linux option. - 8.
+Optional: For boot images in the secure-boot format, select the Enable Secure Boot for Linux option.
+For more information about secure boot, see "Secure boot" on page 102. - 8.
 Type kernel parameters in the Operating system specific load parameters field.